8 Hotels Near SeaWorld San Diego

 Good to know: Similar to Paradise Point the beach is on the other side of the bay, however, you feel less isolated at this hotel because of the boardwalk and freeway easy access.
 It is about a 4-mile scenic car ride around the bay.

-How to book: Booking on Hilton using the Hilton HHonors rate (it’s free to join) is almost always the best way to go when it comes to Hilton Hotels in San Diego.Book on Hilton.com
+How to book: Booking on Hilton using the Hilton Honors rate (it’s free to join) is usually the best way to go when it comes to Hilton Hotels in San Diego.Book on Hilton.com

 Bahia Resort Hotel